 This allows us to assume that $k$ is real closed.
-Using ideas from semi-algebraic topology, we prove that the category $EMW_k[1/2]\Mod$ is actually independent of the real closed field $k$, and that $EMW_\RR[1/2]\Mod$ is canonically (vial real realisation) equivalent to $D(\ZZ[1/2])$.
+Using ideas from semi-algebraic topology, we prove that the category $\DM_W(k, \ZZ[1/2])$ is actually independent of the real closed field $k$, namely that $\DM_W(k, \ZZ[1/2])$ is canonically equivalent to $D(\ZZ[1/2])$.
 Putting all of these facts together, we obtain the conservativity theorem for orderable fields.

 The paper concludes with two appendices.
-In appendix \ref{sec:compact-objects}, we recall some well-known results about compact objects in abelian and triangulated categories.
-In appendix \ref{sec:constructing-F*} we construct the missing filtration $\tilde{F}_\bullet$ mentioned earlier.
+In Appendix \ref{sec:compact-objects}, we recall some well-known results about compact objects in abelian and triangulated categories.
+In Appendix \ref{sec:constructing-F*} we construct the missing filtration $\tilde{F}_\bullet$ mentioned earlier.
 (The results from appendix \ref{sec:compact-objects} are needed to establish that the filtration is finite.)
 This appendix is essentially a long and detailed computation with strictly homotopy invariant sheaves.
-As a bonus, we can reprove a version of rigidity for torsion objects in motivic homotopy theory \cite{rigidity-in-motivic-homotopy-theory}, compare Corollary \ref{corr:rigidity}.
+As a bonus, we can reprove a version of rigidity for torsion objects in motivic homotopy theory \cite{rigidity-in-motivic-homotopy-theory}, see Corollary \ref{corr:rigidity}.

 The author wishes to thank Fabien Morel for suggesting this topic of investigation and providing many helpful insights.
 He also wishes to thank Mikhail Bondarko for useful discussions, and in particular for showing to him Lemma \ref{lemm:bondarko}.